2026 South African municipal elections: Political parties

-The South African Communist Party (SACP) has registered as a political party, and intends to contest the 2026 elections.
+The South African Communist Party (SACP) has registered as a political party and intends to contest the 2026 elections.
 While the SACP has historically backed the ANC, it is now running independently.
 In recent years, the ANC-SACP alliance has fractured, with the SACP becoming increasingly critical of the ANC’s economic policies, governance, and handling of corruption scandals.
 The only time the SACP has contested an election independently of the ANC was during the Metsimaholo Municipality by-elections in 2017.

 The IEC initially stated that the SACP did not meet the eligibility requirements to run and instructed the party to deregister itself for the 2026 elections.
-Along with other parties instructed by the IEC to deregister, the SACP did not meet the statutory requirements, were not represented in any legislative body, had not contested local government elections since their registration, and had failed to renew their registration by the 31 January 2025 deadline.
-However, the IEC later deemed the SACP fit to contest the election, and cleared the party to do so.
+Along with other parties instructed by the IEC to deregister, the SACP did not meet the statutory requirements, was not represented in any legislative body, had not contested local government elections since its registration, and had failed to renew its registration by the 31 January 2025 deadline.
+However, the IEC later deemed the SACP fit to contest the election and cleared the party to do so.